-- To narrow the attainment gaps between the disadvantaged and non-disadvantaged pupils. - For all disadvantaged pupils in school to make or exceed national expected progress rates
+- To narrow the attainment gaps between the disadvantaged and non-disadvantaged pupils. - For all disadvantaged pupils in school to make or exceed national expected progress rates - To support children's health and wellbeing to enable them to access learning at an appropriate level. - For all disadvantaged children to be prepared for their next stage of learning

-• To support children's health and wellbeing to enable them to access learning at an appropriate level.
 We aim to do this by using our pupil premium to support pupils through quality first teaching and through providing a rich and stimulating curriculum.
+By giving children the tools they need for self-regulation and a positive outlook for the future.
 This will be complemented by access to enrichment activities and trips.